Walter Raleigh: Trial and imprisonment

 Royal favour with Queen Elizabeth had been restored by this time, but his good fortune did not last; the Queen died on 24 March 1603.
 Raleigh was arrested on 19 July 1603 at what is now the Old Exeter Inn in Ashburton, charged with treason for his involvement in the Main Plot against Elizabeth's successor, James I, and imprisoned in the Tower of London.

 Raleigh's trial began on 17 November in the converted Great Hall of Winchester Castle.
 Raleigh conducted his own defence.
 The chief evidence against him was the signed and sworn confession of his friend Henry Brooke, 11th Baron Cobham.
 Raleigh repeatedly requested that Cobham be called to testify. "[Let] my acuser come face to face, and be deposed.
 Were the case but for a small copyhold, you would have witnesses or good proof to lead the jury to a verdict; and I am here for my life!"
 Raleigh argued that the evidence against him was "hearsay", but the tribunal refused to allow Cobham to testify and be cross-examined.
 Raleigh's trial has been regularly cited as influential in establishing a common law right to confront accusers in court.
 Raleigh was convicted, but King James spared his life.

-While imprisoned in the Tower, Raleigh wrote his incomplete The Historie of the World.
+While imprisoned in the Tower, Raleigh wrote his incomplete The History of the World.
 Using a wide array of sources in six languages, Raleigh was fully abreast of the latest continental scholarship.
 He wrote not about England, but of the ancient world with a heavy emphasis on geography.
 Despite his intention of providing current advice to the King of England, King James I complained that it was "too sawcie in censuring Princes".
 Raleigh remained imprisoned in the Tower until 1616.
 His son, Carew, was conceived and born (in 1604 or 1605) while Raleigh was imprisoned in the Tower.